agoutsmedt/biblionetwork/README.md

 staflation documents), as well as about the references cited at least by two of these stagflation documents.
 The `Ref_stagflation.rda` is a data frame of direct citations, with the identifiers of citing documents, and the identifiers of cited documents.
+The `Authors_stagflation.rda` is a data frame with the list of documents explaining the US stagflation, and all the authors of these documents (`Nodes_stagflation.rda` just takes the first author for each document).

 ## References